 (Revelation 22:17)

-A perfect example of the redemptive value of this living water can be found in Christ’s words to the Samaritan woman at the well, “But those who drink the water I give them will never thirst.
-Indeed, the water I give them will become in them a spring of water welling up to eternal life,” (John 4:14).
+Scripture’s imagery for the Holy Spirit’s transformative work in the believer’s heart for redemption and sanctification is that of living water.
+Jesus’ words to the Samaritan woman at the well is a great example: “But those who drink the water I give them will never thirst.
+Indeed, the water I give them will become in them a spring of water welling up to eternal life” (John 4:14).

-Yet another such example is found in the Old Testament book of Ezekiel: “Then will I sprinkle clean water upon you, and ye shall be clean; from all your filthiness, and from all your idols, will I cleanse you.
+The Old Testament echoes this as well in Ezekiel 36:25-27: “Then will I sprinkle clean water upon you, and ye shall be clean; from all your filthiness, and from all your idols, will I cleanse you.
 A new heart also will I give you, and a new spirit will I put within you: and I will take away the stony heart out of your flesh, and I will give you a heart of flesh.
-And I will put my spirit within you, and cause you to walk in my statutes, and ye shall keep my judgments and do them,” (Ezekiel 36:25-27).
+And I will put my spirit within you, and cause you to walk in my statutes, and ye shall keep my judgments and do them.”
+Our natural state is dry, hard, and defiled, but the Spirit’s living water washes away sin, softens our resistance, and enables obedience.
+This gift is freely offered to all who come, as Revelation 22:17 invites: “Whosoever will, let him take the water of life freely.”

-The heart of man is subject to great heats and fits, and sometimes it is sweltered with temptation.
-Thomas De Laune said rightly, “The Spirit cools this heat, partly by subduing the lusts of the flesh, and partly by strengthening the renewed part.
+Thomas De Laune aptly said, “The Spirit cools this heat, partly by subduing the lusts of the flesh, and partly by strengthening the renewed part.
 Jesus Christ opens the oven of a distempered heart, and by casting the water of the Spirit on it, brings it into a cooler Temper.”[1]
+The Spirit quenches the fires of temptation, heals the soul’s wounds, and empowers us to live for God.
+Without this divine flow, we remain spiritually barren.
+But the Spirit’s cleansing and life-giving power restores us, making our hearts a dwelling place for God’s glory.

 Contemplations:

-- Lord, your Spirit waters the soul and makes it fruitful.
-Men’s hearts are naturally barren, but when the sacred rain of your Spirit falls on them, they flourish and bring forth the fruits of righteousness.
+- Fruitful through Your Spirit.
+Lord, Your Spirit waters the soul and makes it fruitful.
+Our hearts are naturally barren, but when the sacred rain of Your Spirit falls on them, they flourish and bring forth the fruits of righteousness.
+I long for Your Spirit to cultivate such fruit in me, transforming my barrenness into a life that glorifies You.

-- Your Spirit softens the hard heart by applying the blood of Christ.
+- Softened by Your grace.
+Your Spirit softens the hard heart by applying the blood of Christ.
 As soon as the water of the Spirit washes over the heart of a stubborn sinner, he is made tender and pliable by him.
-Lord, what will you have me do?
-You have softened my heart and made me willing to do whatever your will and pleasure is.
+Lord, what will You have me do?
+You have softened my heart and made me willing to do whatever Your will and pleasure is.
+Keep me pliable, ready to obey Your call.

-- Your Spirit heals all the wounds and diseases of the soul.
+- Healed by Your Spirit.
+Your Spirit heals all the wounds and diseases of the soul.
 Lord, be merciful to me, and heal my soul for I need that continual river to flow over me.
 Your Spirit searches to the bottom of every sore, purges out the corruption, and applies the blood of Christ which heals the soul of all its wounds.
+I plead for Your healing touch to renew me daily.

-- I see, Lord, that the Spirit is of absolute necessity, without whom we cannot live to God, cannot live the life of faith, the life of holiness.
+- Dependent on Your Spirit.
+I see, Lord, that the Spirit is of absolute necessity, without whom we cannot live the life of faith.
 Many perish and are utterly lost because they refuse to come and drink of the water of life.
+Help me never reject this gift but always be found drinking deeply of Your Spirit’s life.

 [1] Thomas De Laune, Tropologia, (London: John Richardson and John Darby, 1681), 319.